aerique/pusfofefe/README.md

 - [ ] switch from StringList model to an object
     - this will allow us to have more metadata on the message and to display it in different ways in the front-end
-    - will also allow us easily manipulate the list of messages (f.e. to delete individual messages)
 - [ ] add support for two-factor auth
 - [ ] add support searching messages
 - [ ] add support showing only messages of a certain type